Strike action and the proposed changes to the Universities Superannuation Scheme: information for students

 While we will aim to reschedule lectures or other teaching activity, and with reasonable notice, this may not be practically possible in all cases.
 UCU is asking its members not to reschedule teaching cancelled due to strike action.
 However, we will seek to make alternative arrangements, wherever practicable, and you will be advised as soon as possible of those arrangements by your Course Office.

-No. As the present industrial action arises out of circumstances which are beyond City’s reasonable control, City is not contractually obliged to compensate its students where it takes all reasonable steps to minimise the potential disruption to those students.
+No. As the present industrial action arises out of circumstances which are beyond City’s reasonable control, City is not contractually obliged to refund fees (either partially or in full) to students where it takes all reasonable steps to minimise the potential disruption to those students.